syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Bookmarks.md

 BookmarksNavigator bookmarkNavigator = new BookmarksNavigator(document);
 //Moves the virtual cursor to the location before the end of the bookmark "Northwind" bookmarkNavigator.MoveToBookmark("Northwind", false, true);
-//Inserts a new picture after the bookmark end WPicture picture = bookmarkNavigator.InsertParagraphItem(ParagraphItemType.Picture) as WPicture;
+//Inserts a new paragraph before the bookmark start IWParagraph paragraph = new WParagraph(document);
-FileStream imageStream = new FileStream("Northwind.png", FileMode.Open, FileAccess.Read);
-picture.LoadImage(imageStream);
-picture.WidthScale = 50;
-picture.HeightScale = 50;
+paragraph.AppendText("Northwind Database is a set of tables containing data fitted into predefined categories.");
+bookmarkNavigator.InsertParagraph(paragraph);
 //Saves the Word document to MemoryStream
 MemoryStream stream = new MemoryStream();
 document.Save(stream, FormatType.Docx);
 //Closes the document
 document.Close();
 {% endhighlight %}

-{% endtabs %}

-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Bookmarks/Insert-paragraph-item-into-bookmark).

-The following code example shows how to insert a paragraph by using [BookmarkNavigator](https://help.syncfusion.com/cr/file-formats/Syncfusion.DocIO.DLS.BookmarksNavigator.html).

-{% tabs %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 WordDocument document = new WordDocument("Bookmarks.docx", FormatType.Docx);